Azure-Samples/azure-video-indexer-samples/Terraform-Deploy/README.md

-# Quickstart: Deploy Azure Video Analyzer for Media with ARM Template
+# Quickstart: Deploy Azure Video Indexer with ARM Template

 ## Overview

-In this Tutorial you will create an Azure Video Analyzer for Media with all its dependent Azure resources.
+In this Tutorial you will create an Azure Video Indexer with all its dependent Azure resources.

 The resource will be deployed to your subscription and will create the following resources: